The Schengen Agreement

 History and development of the Schengen Agreement

-On 14 June 1985 the Federal Republic of Germany, France, Belgium, Luxembourg and the Netherlands signed the Schengen Agreement (Schengen is a small town in Luxembourg on the border to France and the Netherlands) on the gradual abolition of checks at their common borders.
+On 14 June 1985 the Federal Republic of Germany, France, Belgium, Luxembourg and the Netherlands signed the Schengen Agreement on the gradual abolition of checks at their common borders.
+The Agreement is named after the small town in Luxembourg on the border to France and Germany where it was signed.

 On 19 June 1990 the Convention Implementing the Schengen Agreement was signed.
 Its key points relate to measures designed to create, following the abolition of common border checks, a common area of security and justice.
 Specifically it is concerned with

-- harmonizing provisions relating to entry into and short stays in the Schengen area by non-EU citizens (uniform Schengen visa),
+- harmonising provisions relating to entry into and short stays in the Schengen area by non-EU citizens (uniform Schengen visa),

 - measures to combat cross-border drugs-related crime,